vEnhance/1802/src/triple.typ

 I'm cheekily calling this section a "recap" to emphasize that there's nothing new to learn here.
-Everything in the below list corresponds to a double integral thing you learned except with two variables rather than three.
+Everything in the below list corresponds to a double integral thing you learned except with three variables rather than two.

 One notational change: for 3D solids,
 I'll prefer to use the letter $cal(T)$ instead of $cal(R)$ for a 3D region moving forward.